Shefali Razdan Duggal: Career

 Razdan Duggal began her career in politics volunteering for the Massachusetts Democratic Party and the New Hampshire Democratic Party before moving on to volunteer for Senator Ted Kennedy and Senator Dianne Feinstein.
 Razdan Duggal started her work in presidential campaigns with the Al Gore 2000 presidential campaign, where she was a volunteer and at-large delegate representing the Commonwealth of Massachusetts.
 Following the 2000 United States presidential election, she worked for Staton Hughes, a political strategy firm, as a Political Analyst and also became a graduate of Emerge America, a political leadership training program for Democratic women.

-After a short hiatus, Razdan Duggal rejoined political activism with outreach and fundraising for the Hillary Clinton 2008 presidential campaign.
-She was a member of Women for Hillary and the Northern California Steering Committee.
-After Clinton lost the nomination to then-Senator Barack Obama, Razdan Duggal joined his team as a member of the Obama for America National Finance Committee.
+After a brief hiatus from political activity, Razdan Duggal returned to politics by participating in outreach and fundraising efforts for Hillary Clinton’s 2008 presidential campaign.
+She was involved with Women for Hillary and served on the Northern California Steering Committee.
+Following Clinton’s loss in the Democratic primaries, Razdan Duggal joined Barack Obama’s campaign as a member of the Obama for America National Finance Committee.

-Simultaneously continuing her work with President Obama, Shefali joined Kamala Harris's successful campaign for attorney general of California and later for her transition team.
+While working with President Obama’s campaign, she also supported Kamala Harris’s successful bid for California Attorney General and later served on Harris’s transition team.

-During the 2012 United States presidential election, Razdan Duggal worked for the Barack Obama 2012 presidential campaign as part of the National Finance Committee, an Obama Victory Trustees co-chair, and a Northern California Finance Committee Member.
+During the 2012 United States presidential election, Razdan Duggal worked for the Barack Obama 2012 presidential campaign as part of the National Finance Committee, an Obama Victory Trustees Co-Chair, and a Northern California Finance Committee Member.
 During the 2012 Democratic National Convention, Shefali was a member of the Credentials Standing Committee and an at-large delegate representing the state of California.

 Razdan Duggal was a National Finance Committee member for the Hillary Clinton 2016 presidential campaign.
 During the 2016 Democratic National Convention, Razdan Duggal was a member of the Rules Standing Committee.
 She was mentioned in a New York Times article in 2016 as some of her emails were included in the 2016 Democratic National Committee email leak that were released by WikiLeaks.

-During the 2020 United States presidential election, Razdan Duggal worked on the National Finance Committee of the Joe Biden 2020 presidential campaign and as a national co-chair of Women for Biden.
-She was a vice chair of the Credentials Standing Committee and an at-large delegate representing the state of California at the 2020 Democratic National Convention.
+During the 2020 United States presidential election, Razdan Duggal worked on the National Finance Committee of the Joe Biden 2020 presidential campaign and as a National Co-Chair of Women for Biden.
+She was a Vice Chair of the Credentials Standing Committee and an at-large delegate representing the state of California at the 2020 Democratic National Convention.